 As Zack Neal's father and football coach, Jimmy Neal was as proud as he could have been about his son's two, possibly, game-saving interceptions which helped preserved Camden's 7-3 win over visiting Marlboro County in Friday's regular season finale at Zemp Stadium.

 Forget knocking at the door, Lugoff-Elgin is ready to let itself into the state 4A playoffs … as a possible conference champion.

 It's already looking like a good 2011 for the 2010 North Central football program.

 All season long, Camden head volleyball coach Paige Wilson talked about searching for that complete game; a victory on which her team could hang its collective hat.

-If only the rest of the game had gone the way it started for North Central.
+If only things finished the way they started for North Central.

 Long snappers are a lot like plumbers.
 You never realize how much you need one until there is an inch of standing water in your kitchen.

 It was business as usual for the football program at Lugoff-Elgin in the early part of the spring and summer.

 For almost as long as North Central fans can remember, schools such as Andrew Jackson, Indian Land, Buford and Chesterfield have been the region rivals of the Knights' athletic teams.